-However, under Section 1038 of the Macau Civil Code, the landlord does not have right to terminate a residential tenancy agreement within two years from the start date of the lease term unless it is agreed by both parties.
-This means that if the tenant asks to sign a one-year agreement but then decides later that he wants to stay longer than the one year, he is protected in doing so, and at the same terms; the landlord cannot terminate the agreement prior to the end of an initial two-year period.
+However, under the Macau Civil Code, the landlord does not have the right to terminate a residential tenancy agreement within three years from the start date of the lease term unless it is agreed by both parties.
+This means that if the tenant asks to sign a one-year agreement but then decides later that he wants to stay longer than the one year he may do so and at the same terms.
+As long as the tenant abides by the rules of payment of rent, the care and correct use of the property then their stay is protected for three years and the landlord cannot terminate the agreement prior to the end of this initial three-year period.

-So, as most tenants in Macau have a two-year lease, if their landlord does not serve them a termination notice 90 days before the end of the lease, the tenant has the right to remain in the property, at the same terms, for a further 1 year.
+So, as most tenants in Macau have a two-year lease, if their landlord does not serve them a termination notice 90 days before the end of the lease, the tenant has the right to remain in the property, on the same terms, for a further one year.

 In accordance with Macau law, if rent is nine days late or more the landlord has the right to charge his tenant with an additional 50% of the monthly rent.
 If rent is overdue by 30 days, the penalty increases to 100% of the monthly rent.
 So for example, if the rent is HKD $20,000 and it is overdue nine days, the landlord can charge HKD $30,000.
 After 30 days this becomes HKD $40,000, and this amount is then capped.